Axway/open-banking-docs/content/en/docs/Configuration/Certificate Management/mtls.md

 Cloud Entity supports the MTLS and the root CA must be added in the component.

-{{% alert title="Note" color="primary" %}} The target architecture is that API-Gateway must route the request to ACP.
-So ACP will not be accessible directly.{{% /alert %}}

 ## Setup the solution for MTLS with test certificates

 This section includes the prerequisites and tasks to setup the solution for MTLS.